Encounters with Western

 The Epic Battle: Four-Month Siege of Jolo

-After the defeat of Sultan Qudarat, Raja Bongsu and Datu Aceh knew that Don Sebastian Corcuera would attack them next.
+After the defeat of Sultan Qudarat, Raja Bongsu and Datu Ache knew that Don Sebastian would attack them next.
 They started preparing for their defense.
-They sold in Macassar the gold and silver looted from the mission churches over the last 10 years to buy arms and munitions, and hire mercenaries.
-Apart from the four great guns captured from the Camarines shipyard, the Tausug also acquired seven large and 10 smaller bronze cannons, 7 cast irons, 21 spare breech chambers, and uncountable arquebuses.
-Aside from the steep slope that adds to their advantage, Datu Aceh also installed torches of tow around the defensive which could be lit and would last several months.
-He also excavated underground chambers where the women and children could take shelter during the bombardments.
+They sold in Macassar he gold and silver looted from the mission churches over the last ten years to buy arms and munitions and to hire mercenaries.
+Apart from the four great guns captured from the Camarines shipyard, the Tausug also acquired seven large and ten smaller bronze cannons, seven cast irons, twenty-one spare breech chambers, and uncountable arquebuses.
+Aside from the steep escarpment that added to their advantage, Datu Ache also installed torches of tow around the ramparts which could be lit and would last several months.
+He also excavated underground chambers where the women and children could take shelter during bombardments.
 It was the most formidable cotta ever built against the Spaniards.
-The Yakans, Makassars, and Malay warriors.
+The Yakans, Macassars, and Malay warriors came to help the Tausug.

-On March 24, Don Sebastian Corcuera exploded the mines which caused part of the defenses to collapse.
-The Tausug were taken completely by surprise but the Spaniards had withdrawn back to avoid the blast and falling debris which allowed the Tausug to thrust back.
-50 Tausug had been instantly killed and Datu Aceh had been blown up and buried in debris.
+On March 24, Don Sebastian detonated the mines which caused part of the defenses to collapse.
+The Tausug were taken completely by surprise, but the Spaniards had withdrawn back to avoid the blast and falling debris, which allowed the Tausug to thrust back.
+Fifty Tausug had been instantly killed and Datu Ache had been thrown and buried in debris.
 Fortunately, he managed to thrust out a hand, and his men recognized him and immediately dug him out.
-Although he was seriously injured, he is very much alive.
+Although he was seriously injured, he was very much alive.

-On April 5, two Yakans appeared under a flag of truce, and requested permission to surrender their arms and return home.
-The reason behind this is the dysentery and smallpox raging within the confined space making the Datu’s underground a death trap.
-The following day.
-Tuambaloka sent a letter to Jesuit Fr.
-Pedro Guttierez and asked for an interview with Don Sebastian Corcuera.
-However, he responded that he would only negotiate with Raja Bongsu and there are three conditions before any negotiations could commence:
+On April 5, two Yakans appeared under a flag of truce and requested permission to surrender their arms and return home.
+The reason behind this is the dysentery and smallpox raging within the confined space making the datu’s underground shelter a death trap.
+The following day, Tuambaloka, the Raja’s wife, sent a letter to Jesuit Fr.
+Pedro Gutierrez and asked for an interview with Don Sebastian.
+However, he responded that he would only negotiate with Raja Bongsu and there were three conditions before any negotiations could commence:

 - The four great guns captured at the Camarines shipyard in 1627 must be returned;